Are you wondering if you should exercise while trying to conceive?

 The most important thing to focus on is trying to maintain a normal body mass index (BMI) before attempting pregnancy.

-An abnormally high BMI can be associated with infertility, pregnancy complications, and increased risk of neonatal congenital malformations.
+An abnormally high BMI can be associated with infertility, pregnancy complications, and an increased risk of neonatal congenital malformations.

 With that said, too much exercise isn’t good either.